|

 exclusively with forced air did not have radiant

 floor heating to blame.
-The primary cause of

-dimensional changes in wood is moisture not
+dimensional changes in wood is changes in moisture

 heat.
 If this messes with your head, ask a

-furniture craftsman schooled in the ways from
+furniture craftsman or piano tuner schooled in the ways from

 the old country.
 See below for the difference between heat

-and temperature. |
+and temperature.

 |